p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 The Bulk is the center-of-mass of a character, the largest, most prominent part.
 On humans or human-shaped creatures, this would be the chest.

 The Brim includes the extremities of a character, such as the arms and legs.
-These are more vulnerable than the Bulk, and Injuries to them can leave a Character crippled, though the Brim is harder to hit than the Bulk.
+Serious or Critical Injuries inflicted to a limb cause the limb to be non-functional until the Injury has been treated.

 The Ace includes any of the most critical, vital, and vulnerable parts of the body, such as the head, eyes, heart, or groin.
-Striking the Ace is very deadly, but much harder to hit.
+Striking the Ace is very deadly, as it is a Vulnerable location.

 #### Range
 The distance between you and the Target determines the base Rank you have to beat with your Check.
 Different weapons have different Ranges - some can only strike foes within your Reach (5 feet, normally), while others can fire great distances.